darrenh6/boated/content/Mod Directory.md

 **Cloth Config API**
 	This mod is used for: [[Better Combat]] and [[Combat Roll]] **Collective API**
-	This mod is used for: Bottle Your XP and Furnace Recycle **Cupboard**
+	This mod is used for: Bottle Your XP
+**Cupboard**
 	This mod is used for: Better Chunk Loading
 [[Curios API]]